uschpc/workshop-singularity/src/index.md

 - Software containers
 - Getting pre-built container images
 - Building your own container images
-- Running containers
+- Running container images

 ## What are software containers?

-- Isolated, portable software environments
+- Isolated, secure, stable, portable, and reproducible software environments
+- Packages main application and all dependencies
 - OS-level virtualization
 - Provides a custom user space
 - Different from a virtual machine